 “That we do not know you is your perfection and our hope” wrote American poet Wendell Berry in his ode to the creature unseen by humans.

-That there is nature untouched – even unseen – by humans is the essence of “wild” to both Berry and British nature writer Robert Macfarlane (b.
-1976).
+That there is nature untouched – even unseen – by humans is the essence of “wild” to both Berry and British nature writer Robert Macfarlane (born August 15, 1976).

 Macfarlane’s search in The Wild Places takes him into spaces that answer that inaudible internal howl for an unknown.1